 Script idea #142: Aliens undercover as cabbies abduct the fiancée of the main character, who has to find a way to a remote planet to save her.
-Title: Love Trek.

 Script idea #185: Teenager discovers his girlfriend's beloved grandfather was a guard in a Nazi death camp.
 The boy's grandparents are survivors, but he's tantalizingly close to achieving deflowerment, so when a Nazi-hunter arrives in town in pursuit of Grandpa, he has to distract him long enough to get laid.
-A riotous Holocaust comedy.
-Title: The Righteous Love.

 Script idea #196: Rock star high out of his mind freaks out during a show, runs offstage, and is lost in streets crowded with his hallucinations.
 The teenage fan who finds him keeps the rock star for himself for the night.
 Mishaps and adventures follow.
-This one could be a musical: Singin' in the Brain.

 Dreadfully, wrigglingly, antisocially funny . . .
 Hemon's work often crackles with humour, but it's never been this uproarious.